Epidermolysis bullosa (EB) facts

 - Epidermolysis bullosa is a group of diseases produced by one or more mutations in at least one of 20 different genes.

-- Although the skin of all patients with epidermolysis bullosa is exquisitely sensitive to shear force damage, the severity is dependent on the particular defective protein.
+- Although the skin of all EB patients is exquisitely sensitive to shear force damage, the severity is dependent on the particular defective protein.

 - Epidermolysis bullosa is hereditary, except for the acquisita form.